Table of Contents

 As you do with any other new product you introduce to your cat, take it step by step.
 Don’t change your cat’s litter overnight and expect her not to notice or react to this sudden switch.

 The formula is to gradually invert the ratio of new litter to the old one over about a week.
-Start by replacing roughly a quarter of your cat’s usual litter with pellet litter (1-inch deep pellet litter : 3 inches deep old litter.)
-Each time you change the litter, add less of the old one and more of the new and do it over 4-5 steps.
+Start by replacing roughly a quarter of your cat’s usual litter with pellet litter (1-inch deep pellet litter : 3 inches deep old litter).
+Each time you change the litter, add less of the old one and more of the new one and do it over 4-5 steps.

 Is Wood Pellet Cat Litter Safe for My Cat?

 Perhaps the most important thing to consider when choosing a suitable litter for your cat is if it poses any health threats for her.
+Unfortunately, cats regularly ingest their litter in small amounts because:

 - Most litters create dust when disturbed – i.e when your cat digs it up to bury her feces.
 Your cat inhales these dust particles.
 This dust also settles on her coat and is ingested when she licks herself clean.